Mike Hancock (British politician)

 Michael Thomas Hancock (born 9 July 1946) is a British politician.
-He was most recently an independent Member of Parliament (MP) for Portsmouth South until 2015.
+He previously served as Member of Parliament (MP) for Portsmouth South from 1997 until 2015.

 Hancock formally resigned from the Liberal Democrat whip in early June 2014 until a civil court action brought against him by a female constituent alleging improper conduct was resolved.
 An out-of-court settlement with the woman, known only as 'Annie', was reached later in June 2014 in which Hancock admitted that he "crossed the line" into inappropriate behaviour.
 Hancock's resignation was announced on 18 September 2014.

 He stood as an independent candidate in the 2014 Portsmouth City Council elections and lost his seat in Fratton Ward to UKIP candidate Julie Swan.
 The Liberal Democrats lost overall control of the council.

-While still an MP, Hancock stood again as an independent candidate for Fratton Ward in the 2015 Portsmouth City Council elections this time coming 6th, with the Liberal Democrat candidate Dave Ashmore taking the seat.
+While still an MP, Hancock stood again as an independent candidate for Fratton Ward in the 2015 Portsmouth City Council elections this time coming sixth, with the Liberal Democrat candidate Dave Ashmore taking the seat.

 Hancock was previously the Member of Parliament for Portsmouth South for the SDP following a by-election in 1984 until 1987.